A pallid and thin young man,

-The treatment of the composition (as the caption to it attests) is in homage to W.B.
-Richmond's "Electra at the Tomb of Agamemnon", 1874 (below), a painting that Wilde had described in detail in his review of its showing at the The Grosvenor Gallery in London.
+As the caption attests, the treatment of the composition is in homage to W.B.
+Richmond's "Electra at the Tomb of Agamemnon " (1874), a painting that Wilde had described in detail in his review of its showing at The Grosvenor Gallery in London.

 VERY LIKE A WAIL

 The cartoon is alternatively entitled Very Like A Wail.
 The closest source for this phrase is a poem of the same name from The Knightly Heart, and other poems, a book of light verse by James Freeman Colman (1873).
 Colman's poem similarly concerns the lovelorn condition, in his case a youth faced with the fickleness of the opposite sex; the captioned lines are typical and also have a nautical theme.